DoerJ/http-server/README.md

 # http-server
-A program that accepts user requests through TCP connection and displays requested local file on browser
+A program that accepts user requests through TCP connection and displays requested file on the client-side browser.

 ## Course
 <dt>2017 Summer, SFU</dt>